 How to Create a Marketplace: Build a Multi-Vendor Website

 From customer reach to revenue growth, starting a marketplace has proven upsides.
 But entrepreneurs should know that creating an online marketplace isn’t the same as launching any old ecommerce website.
-Multi-vendor marketplaces use a unique business model that revolves around one thing: solving a problem for both buyers and sellers.
+Multi-vendor marketplaces use a unique business model that revolves around one value proposition: solving a problem for both buyers and sellers.

 This guide explores the fundamental steps to take to create a marketplace website from scratch.